-DIFFERENCES BETWEEN YOGA AND STRETCHING
+DIFFERENCES BETWEEN YOGA FOR FLEXIBILITY AND STRETCHING

 One of the reasons that yoga is so effective at improving flexibility is that it tackles the issue from a number of different angles.
+Yoga:

-- Yoga emphasises the role of the breath.
+- Emphasises the role of the breath.

 - Yoga poses stretch muscles from multiple different angles.